Chudolist-Mailing-Service/resume-bank/README.md

   which adds message body anа attahcments to database)
 3. editing/categorising on resumes by admin on a separate web page or a set of config files or both (assign an industry of job, job level, other categories/flags or parameters)
-4. a  frontpage of current resumes with authorisation, that I can possibly send as body of e-mail message
+4. a frontpage of current resumes with authorisation
+   - a frontpage must also fit as email message body
 5. a database of mailing list subscribers

-Comments:
- - in all of the above better separate basic functionality / additions - this is highly appreciated.
- - Python microframeworks are preffered choice (eg Flask)
- - strictly no WordPress-like solutions
+Design solutions:

+database (emails, files, people):
+  - mongodb

+framework:
+  - flask

+admin page:
+  - bootstrap for design, python django framework and mongodb and digital ocean for cloud hosting

+hosting:
+  - ec2/ digital ocean
+  - AWS services?

 3 User scenarios (to comment/refine)
 ------------------------------------